Join the mission

-HQ internships seek candidates with a minimum education level equivalent to two years of university.
+DC-based internships and fellowships seek candidates with a minimum education level equivalent to two years of university.
 Field office-based internships and fellowships, seek candidates with a minimum education level of a bachelor’s degree, with competence and experience interacting cross-culturally.
 Candidates should be over 21 years of age.
 As a global organization, citizenship requirements vary according to local labor law and we invite and welcome applicants from any country.

 In our critical efforts to rescue and protect people in poverty from violence, currently IJM does not provide a wage to Interns and Fellows.
 However, many IJM interns and fellows self-support or fundraise for their IJM internship and fellowship.
 We acknowledge that fundraising may seem intimidating, but we have experienced great encouragement and success through this process and IJM provides guidance and coaching for those who choose to fundraise.